Staff

 Administrative Assistant

-Ashley supports her coworkers in their job duties and keeps the office humming with timely attention to supplies, invoices, payments, travel reimbursements, among many other duties.
-She helps answer incoming inquiries via phone and email, as well as working with community members who call with questions or concerns.
+Ashley supports her coworkers in their job duties by keeping the office humming with timely attention to post award transactions, vehicle purchases and maintenance, purchase orders, supplies, accounts receivable and accounts payable, and travel reimbursements, among many other duties.
+She helps answer incoming inquiries from internal and external partners as well as community members who call with questions or concerns.
 She earned a BA from Michigan State University in Social Science and her MBA from Baker College.
-With previous experience working for MSU Extension, she is knowledgeable about the university’s systems and processes, and uses the resources she has to find answers.
+With previous experience working for MSU Extension, she is knowledgeable about the university’s systems and processes, and uses the resources she has to find solutions to numerous situations.
 She truly enjoys supporting others and the meaningful work being done by MNFI.
-She and her husband are members of the Society of Children’s Book Writers and Illustrators, are involved in Lansing’s City Outreach, and enjoy camping at Ludington State Park with their sons.
+She and her husband are involved in Lansing’s City Outreach, and enjoy camping at Ludington State Park with their sons.

 Manuel Anderson